djgraco/vocalizer-automotive-32bit-bridge/README.md

 This project adapts the legacy 32-bit Nuance Vocalizer Automotive 5.5 NVDA driver for both 32-bit and 64-bit NVDA.

 On 32-bit NVDA, the original Automotive driver is loaded directly.
 On 64-bit NVDA, the bridge runs it in NVDA's dedicated 32-bit synthesizer host.

-On 64-bit NVDA 2026.2 and newer, this branch uses NVDA's brokered-audio path.
-For the classic 64-bit bridge, use release `v2.1.7`.
+The method used to route speech audio depends on the installed variant: standard or brokered audio.

 ## Important